simonbesteiro/simonbesteiro/README.md

     tools: [ReactNative, Angular],
   },
   sideProject: {
-    description: "I'm curently developing a full stack app",
+    description: "I'm curently developing a full stack app called SpotShot",
-    release: "At the end of september the first iteration will be released", },
+    release: "There is a release on my repos feel free to have a look and suggest changes", },

 };